 Pom pom crab (Lybia sp.) diet

 Seeing a pom pom crab feed is a pretty fascinating thing.
 The crabs use their anemones to “mop” the aquarium floor and surfaces!
 Particles get stuck in the anemones.
-Large bits are for the crab, while the anemone benefits from the smaller dust.
+Large bits are for the crab, while the anemone receives the smaller dust.

 A beautiful nano reef aquarium with one or multiple pom pom crabs is a joy to see, especially when you go to take a peek and the crabs come running with their pom poms raised at you!